robbeykaaso/rea2/docs/gui/basic/track.md

 * slider: the Slider object
 * ratio: the ratio between caption and background
 * interval: the interval count
+* signal indexChanged: it will be emitted when the value changes
 _sample_:
 ```
     Track{